factal/web-waterpaint/docs/overview.md

 - **Brush** – Tool selection, radius, flow, and drybrush threshold controls mapped to the splat shaders.
 - **Drying & Deposits** – Base absorption (`A₀`), evaporation (`E₀`), edge bias, bloom strength, flux clamps, paper texture influence strength, and the sizing-variation slider that scales `uSizingInfluence`.
 - **Flow Dynamics** – Gravity, viscosity, CFL safety factor, and maximum adaptive substeps.
-- **Binder** – Runtime overrides for binder injection, diffusion, decay, elasticity, viscosity, and buoyancy.
+- **Binder** – Runtime overrides for binder injection, diffusion, decay, elasticity, viscosity, buoyancy, and the binder haze slider that feeds the composite shader’s scattering floor.
 - **Surface Tension** – Enable/disable the filament relaxation pass and tune strength, neighbour thresholding, snapping, and the velocity gate.
 - **Capillary Fringe** – Toggle the fringe-aware diffusion pass and tune strength, wet-front thresholding, and the fibre-aligned noise scale that carves feathered edges.
 - **Evaporation Rings** – Toggle the coffee-ring redistribution pass and adjust strength, film activation thresholds, and the gradient weighting that decides how aggressively pigment is pulled toward drying rims.